 "Deliverables" means the Goods or Services or both as the case may be;

-"Force Majeure" means an event or sequence of events beyond any party's reasonable control (after exercise of reasonable care to put in place robust back-up and disaster recovery arrangements) preventing or delaying it from performing its obligations under the Contract including an act of God, fire, flood, lightning, earthquake or other natural disaster; war, riot or civil unrest; interruption or failure of supplies of power, fuel, water, transport, equipment or telecommunications service; or material required for performance of the Contract; strike, lockout or boycott or other industrial action including strikes or other industrial disputes involving the Supplier's or its suppliers’ workforce, the non-performance by suppliers or subcontractors of the Supplier, but excluding the Customer's inability to pay or circumstances resulting in the Customer's inability to pay;
+"Force Majeure" means an event or sequence of events beyond any party's reasonable control (after exercise of reasonable care to put in place robust back-up and disaster recovery arrangements) preventing or delaying it from performing its obligations under the Contract including an act of God, fire, flood, lightning, earthquake, pandemic or other natural disaster; war, riot or civil unrest; interruption or failure of supplies of power, fuel, water, transport, equipment or telecommunications service; or material required for performance of the Contract; strike, lockout or boycott or other industrial action including strikes or other industrial disputes involving the Supplier's or its suppliers’ workforce, the non-performance by suppliers or subcontractors of the Supplier, but excluding the Customer's inability to pay or circumstances resulting in the Customer's inability to pay;

 "Goods" means the goods and other physical material set out in the Order or understood by the parties to be included in the Goods and to be supplied by the Supplier to the Customer;